arielbakal/image_compression_svd/README.md

 Then the compressed image appears inside the repository's folder named 'compressed_image'.

-There's two images inside the repository, one black/white and one rgb, that you can try compressing them.
+There's two images inside the repository, one black/white and one rgb, that you can try compressing.

 __NOTE__ : This algorithm only works with mxn and mxnx3 images and saves the compressed image with jpg.